To get a new North Carolina license plate, a vehicle

 when getting a license plate for the first time.

-For all motor vehicles registered in North Carolina, NCDMV issues a standard license plate that is available in two designs for private passenger and private hauler vehicles:
+For all motor vehicles registered in North Carolina, NCDMV issues a standard license plate that is available in three designs for private passenger and private hauler vehicles:

 - "First in Flight," which commemorates the Wright Brothers' first powered flight at Kitty Hawk, N.C. in 1903